Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Supports (almost) all AWS resources:
     * You can use "custom resources" for resources that are not supported

+#### Components

+* Template - The JSON or YAML text file that contains the instructions for building out the AWS environment
+* Stacks - The entire environment described by the template and created, updated, and deleted as a single unit
+* StackSets - AWS CloudFormation StackSets extends the functionality of stacks by enabling you to create, update, or delete stacks across multiple accounts and regions with a single operation
+* Change Sets - A summary of proposed changes to your stack that will allow you to see how those changes might impact your existing resources before implementing them

+#### Templates

+* A template is a YAML or JSON template used to describe the end-state of the infrastructure you are provisioning or changing
+* After creating the template, you upload it to CloudFormation directly or using Amazon S3
+* CloudFormation reads the template and makes the API calls on your behalf
+* The resulting resources are called a "Stack"
+* `Logical IDs` – used to reference resources within the template
+* `Physical IDs` – identify resources outside of AWS CloudFormation templates, but only after the resources have been created

+=== "Resources"

+    * The required Resources section declares the AWS resources that you want to include in the stack, such as an Amazon EC2 instance or an Amazon S3 bucket
+    * This is a mandatory section
+    * Resources are declared and can reference each other

+=== "Parameters"

+    * Use the optional Parameters section to customize your templates
+    * Parameters enable you to input custom values to your template each time you create or update a stack
+    * Useful for template reuse

+=== "Mappings"

+    The optional Mappings section matches a key to a corresponding set of named values

+    !!! tip

+        With mappings you can set values based on a region.
+        You can create a mapping that uses the region name as a key and contains the values you want to specify for each specific region.

+=== "Outputs"

+    The optional Outputs section declares output values that you can import into other stacks (to create cross-stack references), return in response (to describe stack calls), or view on the AWS CloudFormation console

+=== "Conditions"

+    The optional Conditions section contains statements that define the circumstances under which entities are created or configured

+=== "Transform"

+    * The optional Transform section specifies one or more macros that AWS CloudFormation uses to process your template
+    * The transform section can be used to reference additional code stored in S3, such as Lambda code or reusable snippets of CloudFormation code
+    * The `AWS::Serverless` transform specifies the version of the AWS Serverless Application Model (AWS SAM) to use
+    * This model defines the AWS SAM syntax that you can use and how AWS CloudFormation processes it
+    * The `AWS::Include` transform works with template snippets that are stored separately from the main AWS CloudFormation template

+=== "DependsOn"

+    * With the DependsOn attribute you can specify that the creation of a specific resource follows another
+    * When you add a DependsOn attribute to a resource, that resource is created **only after** the creation of the resource specified in the DependsOn attribute

+=== "WaitCondition"

+    * Use a WaitCondition to ensure resources are ready
+    * You can use a wait condition for situations like the following:
+        * To coordinate stack resource creation with configuration actions that are external to the stack creation
+        * To track the status of a configuration process

+##### Creation Policy

+* Use the CreationPolicy attribute when you want to wait on resource configuration actions before stack creation proceeds
+* You can associate the CreationPolicy attribute with a resource to prevent its status from reaching create complete until AWS CloudFormation receives a specified number of success signals or the timeout period is exceeded
+* To signal a resource, you can use the cfn-signal helper script or SignalResource API
+* AWS CloudFormation publishes valid signals to the stack events so that you track the number of signals sent
+* The following CloudFormation resources support creation policies:
+    * `AWS::AutoScaling::AutoScalingGroup`
+    * `AWS::EC2::Instance`
+    * `AWS::CloudFormation::WaitCondition`

+##### Deletion Policy

+* With the DeletionPolicy attribute you can preserve or (in some cases) backup a resource when its stack is deleted
+* You specify a DeletionPolicy attribute for each resource that you want to control
+* If a resource has no DeletionPolicy attribute, AWS CloudFormation deletes the resource by default
+* Deletion policies can be specified as:
+    * `DeletionPolicy=Retain` – preserves the resources
+    * `DeletionPolicy=Snapshot` – takes a snapshot (e.g. for EC2, ElastiCache, RDS)
+    * `DeletionPolicy=Delete` – default, attempts to delete the resources

+##### UpdatePolicy and UpdateReplacePolicy

+* Use the UpdatePolicy attribute to specify how AWS CloudFormation handles updates to the following resources:
+    * `AWS::AutoScaling::AutoScalingGroup`
+    * `AWS::ElastiCache::ReplicationGroup`
+    * `AWS::Elasticsearch::Domain`
+    * `AWS::Lambda::Alias`
+* Use the UpdateReplacePolicy attribute to retain or (in some cases) backup the existing physical instance of a resource when it is replaced during a stack update operation

 #### Deploying CloudFormation templates

 * Manual way: